 Don’t let abusive or negligent nursing home personnel get away with mistreating our elderly citizens.
 If your elderly relative has suffered a nursing home injury, know your rights.
 Every nursing home resident is entitled to dignified, humane and respectful treatment regardless of their mental or physical condition.
 You should consult with a nursing home attorney as soon as possible to explore your legal rights and find out more about compensation for your relative’s injuries.

 In addition to reporting the incident of abuse to the state authorities, you can file a civil lawsuit against the nursing home for personal injury damages.
 Damages for nursing home injuries can include compensation for medical costs associated with the injury, as well as money for pain and suffering and for emotional distress.
 If the abuse was so severe that it resulted in death, family members of the victim can file a wrongful death action.

-The law offices of Steven H. Heisler act on behalf of personal injury victims all over the country, including those harmed by nursing home injuries.
-Interested on more information on whether you have a valid nursing home injury claim?
-Contact Baltimore nursing home abuse lawyer Steven H. Heisler today for a free case consultation.
-If you need information about caring for a disabled loved one, browse our resources for disabled individuals.
+The law offices of Steven H. Heisler act on behalf of personal injury victims, including those harmed by nursing home injuries.
+Interested in more information on whether you have a valid nursing home injury or damages claim?
+Contact Baltimore nursing home abuse lawyer Steven H. Heisler today for a free initial consultation at 1-410-625-4878, or use our online contact form.